Information on ship arrivals, foreign and domestic travel and cargo for 2019.

-Of traffic at major ports in Wales, 84.0 % was foreign traffic with 60.1 % being foreign imports.
-The majority of foreign imports and exports consisted of bulk traffic (for example crude oil, oil products, liquefied gas and ores).
+- Of total freight at major ports in Wales, 88.7% was foreign tonnage with 66.0% being foreign imports.
+The majority of foreign imports and exports consisted of bulk products including crude oil, oil products, liquefied gas and ores.

-Welsh ports also act as the gateway between the Republic of Ireland and the rest of Europe.
-Nearly three quarters (0.4 Mt) of goods carried on Irish registered heavy goods vehicles (HGVs) between the Republic of Ireland and Europe passed through Welsh ports.
-71% of this traffic passed through ports in North Wales.
+- Welsh ports act as the gateway between the Republic of Ireland and the rest of Europe.
+Nearly three quarters of goods carried on Irish registered heavy goods vehicles (HGVs) between the Republic of Ireland and Europe passed through Welsh ports, equivalent to 0.4Mt.
+70.2% of this tonnage passed through Holyhead port.

 Datasets and interactive tools

 Telephone: 0300 061 6029